issaramro/RecoveringDynamics/README.md

 ## Recovering Dynamics from Partial Measurements

-This repository is an attempt to recover the dynamics of objects lying in the solution space of nonlinear systems of coupled ODEs when only a 1-dimensional time series $ x(t) $ is available, mainly following the paper by Bakarji et. al. https://royalsocietypublishing.org/doi/epdf/10.1098/rspa.2023.0422.
+This repository is an attempt to recover the dynamics of objects lying in the solution space of nonlinear systems of coupled ODEs when only a 1-dimensional time series $x(t)$ is available, mainly following the paper by Bakarji et. al. https://royalsocietypublishing.org/doi/epdf/10.1098/rspa.2023.0422.

 ### Objectives:

-1. Getting a qualitative understanding and making physical sense of the behavior of the governing systems from which x(t) is taken.
+1. Getting a qualitative understanding and making physical sense of the behavior of the governing systems from which $x(t)$ is taken.

 2. Reducing computational complexities as much as possible by using geometrical and statistical criteria on the data to be embedded.